The Strangers (2008 film): Marketing and promotion

-The producers originally planned for a summer release in July 2007, which was eventually postponed to November 2007; however, this date was postponed as well.
-The producers instead opted for a summer release, and The Strangers had its theatrical debut in United States and Canada on May 30, 2008.
-In its opening weekend, the film grossed $21 million in 2,467 theaters, ranking #3 at the box office and averaging $8,514 per theater.
-The film became a sleeper hit with a successful box-office return, earning $82.4 million worldwide.

 Home media

-The Strangers was released on DVD and Blu-ray in the United States on October 21, 2008.
-Both the Blu-ray and DVD feature rated and unrated versions of the film, with the unrated edition running approximately two minutes longer.
-Bonus materials include two deleted scenes and a making-of featurette.
-The DVD was released in the UK on December 26, 2008.
+Universal Pictures Home Entertainment released The Strangers on DVD and Blu-ray in the United States on October 21, 2008.
+Both the Blu-ray and DVD feature rated and unrated versions of the film, with the unrated cut running approximately two minutes longer and containing two additional scenes excised from the theatrical cut.
+The unrated cut of the film features an extended ending scene in which Kristen, after being stabbed and left for dead, hears Mike's cellphone ringing; she crawls to his body and attempts to use it to phone for help, but is confronted by the Man in the Mask who takes the phone before departing.

+The DVD was released in the United Kingdom on December 26, 2008.
 The film was available on Universal VOD (Video on Demand) from November 19, 2008, through March 31, 2009.

 In commemoration of the film's 10th anniversary, a two-disc collector's edition Blu-ray by Scream Factory was released on March 6, 2018, featuring a 2K video transfer, as well as a combination of new and archival cast and crew interviews.
+A region B limited edition Blu-ray was released in September 2020 by the United Kingdom-based distributor Second Sight Films.
+Scream Factory announced a new 4K UHD Blu-ray in North America which was released on September 10, 2024, with a steelbook edition available exclusively at Walmart.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 48% based on 165 reviews, with an average rating of 5.1/10.
-The website's critical consensus reads: "The Strangers has a handful of genuinely scary moments, but they're not enough to elevate the end results above standard slasher fare."
-Metacritic reported a weighted average score of 47 out of 100, based on 27 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.